Globidev/corewa-rs/README.md

 ### Bytecode generation
 Compiling a program to bytecode is pretty straightforward.
 Compiled champions are made of two parts:
- - a `Header` containing the champion's name and description.
+ - a `header` containing the champion's name and description.
  - a `code section` containing each encoded instruction, in sequence.

-Only the `code section` will be loaded into the arena as the `Header` is just there to validate champions and provide metadata.
+Only the `code section` will be loaded into the arena as the `header` is just there to validate champions and provide metadata.

 #### Header content